 Despite all the comforts and features the I-8 mattress has to offer, I can’t say no to a good deal and would probably choose the C-2 mattress over the I-8.

 The C-2 has a lot of things going for it – one of the most important being recognized as a Best Value mattress from Consumer Reports.
-Their tests help confirm that you can get great support from this mattress despite its lack of comfort layer.
+Their tests help confirm that people can get great support from this mattress despite its lack of comfort layer.

 In a lot of reviews, customers bought the C-2 and then purchased their own mattress topper, pads, and/or protectors to add additional cushion.
 Since mattress toppers come in a range of styles and prices, it was an easy and more affordable way to customize the bed.